 Large creosote removal project underway in Kitsap County

-From November 2013 through early 2014, DNR is removing nearly 900 derelict creosote-treated pilings and nearly 5,000 square feet of old, dilapidated dock in the marine waters of eastern Jefferson Count.
+By March 2014, DNR removed 900 derelict creosote-treated pilings and 5,000 square feet of old, dilapidated dock in the marine waters of eastern Jefferson Count.
 Learn more.

 Removal of creosote-treated wood from Puget Sound has been a major focus of DNR's Restoration Program.
 Since 2004, DNR has partnered with entities such as Marine Resources Committees (MRC), WSU BeachWatchers, People for Puget Sound, Washington State Parks, The Nature Conservancy, and the Northwest Straits Commission, to identify and remove creosote-treated debris.
 The effort began in the north Sound and has since expanded Sound-wide.

 DNR and its partners have trained hundreds of citizen volunteers to identify and inventory debris using GPS technology.
 Data gathered has been used to determine removal locations based on the largest accumulations coupled with habitat features, access issues, and partnership possibilities.

 - Early funding: DNR's Restoration Program matched with MRC funds, Coastal Protection Funds, and NOAA grants, as well as countless hours of in-kind work from volunteers and local area parks staff.